-Vegetable CSA – Get on Waitlist!

 1 bag lettuce, 1 bunch kale, 1 head cabbage, 1 bunch carrots, 3 lbs. potatoes, 1 butternut squash, 2 pound sweet potatoes

 • When will this begin and end?
-June 3rd-October 10th.
-The 2020 CSA will begin June 3rd (June 6 for Sat customers) and end with the final pickup October 10th (Oct 7 for Wed customers).
-Note that our family will be traveling one week in Sep. and so there will be no CSA pickup Sep 23 or 26.
+May 26-October 9th.
+The 2021 CSA will begin May 26 (May 29 for Sat customers) and end with the final pickup October 9th (Oct 6 for Wed customers).
+Note that our family will be traveling one week in Sep. and so there will be no CSA pickup that week.

 • How much?
 Our 19 week 2020 veggie CSA cost $595 (+tax) for the season.
 This includes delivery to a farmer’s market.

 CSA Agreement: By purchasing a share in the Honey Brook CSA program, I have accepted the terms of this membership agreement.
 Members of the CSA will receive a weekly share of produce, varying in size depending on the time of season.
 One aspect of CSA is that members support their farmer by sharing in the rewards (organic, exceptionally fresh vegetables, the bounty of a good season, etc.) and the risks of farming, including poor harvests due to unfavorable weather or pests, or the total loss of all crops due to a natural disaster such as flood, drought, tropical storm or hurricane.
 CSA farmers purposely plan for such contingencies; the farmers use growing techniques that protect the harvest to minimize the risk and optimize the rewards.
 On the whole, members will get a wide variety of vegetables in plentiful amounts.
 I understand this principle and agree that there is no guarantee on the exact amount or type of produce I will receive in my share.
 By becoming a member, I agree to support the farm with timely payments.
 I commit to picking up my share(s) weekly and I understand that if I, or someone I designate, is unable to pick up my share(s), they cannot be saved.
 I understand that my contribution as a member is utilized as seed and spring start up funds for the farmers and therefore my CSA membership fee is nonrefundable.